enel-gdh-educational/katacoda-scenarios/docker/part3/step2b.md

 `docker images | grep dockerchurn`{{execute}}

-If you don't have the image built you can find source code with dockerfile in folder `project/step2c` and build image with command that you have seen in the previous lessons
+If you don't have the image built getting an empty output, you can find source code with dockerfile in folder `project/step2c` and build image with command that you have seen in the previous lessons

 `cd project/step2c`{{execute}}